 checking out and studying each effect that comes in for resale.

-KWS, and Scott Henderson; Mark Karan's Sunface, Dave Malone's King of Tone,
+KWS, and Scott Henderson; Mark Karan's Sunface, Dave Malone, Andy Powell, and KWS's old King of Tone pedals,

-Jim Weider's original Sunface, Bicomp #1, etc. All these guys
+Mark Ford's and Jim Weider's original Sunfaces, Bicomp #1, etc. All these guys

 traded in for new versions so I kept the old ones for display.

 I took of our vintage FUZZ display which I put out for

 a documentary film that came out in 2007.

 I seem to spend most of my time in this room,